 - In a small bowl, prepare your flax egg by mixing the ground flaxseed with 3 tablespoons of water.
-Mix together and leave for 5-10 minutes, until it thickens and you get this jelly-like texture.
+Whisk and leave for 10 minutes, until it thickens.

 - Preheat the oven to 350ºF / 180 ºC.
 Line a muffin pan with paper liners.

-- In a medium bowl, whisk together the dry ingredients: flour, brown sugar, baking powder, baking soda, salt.
+- In a medium bowl, combine the dry ingredients: flour, brown sugar, baking powder, baking soda, salt.

 - In a large mixing bowl, combine the flaxseed mixture, mashed bananas, almond milk, coconut oil, maple syrup, vinegar and vanilla extract.